 • A capacitor in my machine really did start billowing white smoke.
 That is apparently a thing that can happen.
 My rig lives, though.

-• I love me some FJORDS, and I’m excited and intrigued by the upcoming, co-op-centric sequel FJOREVER—and also, I am The Idiot Of The Year for not mentioning Hack ‘n’ Slash, since that’s still the most ambitious example to date of the program-the-game-from-inside-the-game genre.
+• I love me some FJORDS, and I’m excited and intrigued by the upcoming, co-op-centric sequel FJOREVER—and also, I am The Idiot Of The Year for not mentioning Hack ‘n’ Slash, since that’s still the most ambitious examples to date of the program-the-game-from-inside-the-game genre.

 • That recent research on the relationship between losing at gaming and harrassing women in-game comes from Michael Kasumovic and Jeffrey Kuznekoff and their observations of online multiplayer in Halo 3.